Wolfgang90/behavioralCloning/writeup_report.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 150).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I started with the basic Udacity training data and added additional training data myself by driving with the beta simulator providing smooth steering angles by mouse inputs.
+In the end I duplicated the data for parts of the track which seemed underrepresented to me.

 For details about how I created the training data, see the next section.